RedIsGaming/device/src/diagrams/ClassDiagram.md

     Device <|-- Console : inheritant from
     Device <|-- Computer : inheritant from
     Device <|-- SmartDevice : inheritant from
-    Origin <|-- Console : inheritant from
-    Origin <|-- Computer : inheritant from
-    Origin <|-- SmartDevice : inheritant from
     Console <..
 ColorType : depend on
     Computer <..
 ColorType : depend on
     SmartDevice <..
 ColorType : depend on